tdickson96/Fence-Calculator/README.md

 ## Installation

-Open the HTML browser and input the length of your fence and amount of corners.
+Open the HTML browser and input the length of your fence.
 These input fields will provide the user with a fence cost estimate that is up to Ontario provincial code.
+Costs are based in Canadian pricing.

 ## User Story